uliuphoff/rki-covid-explore/README.md

 Last baut not list it plots the map of germany colored by incidence Another option is a plot of the map with the 7 Day change in incidence

+All the plots can also be aggregated into one report pdf file.

-data is saved on disc in the following way subdir data: Condains the covid19 csv files subdir landkreise: contains the geodata of the landkreise and bundeslaender All plots are witten to the current directory
+data is saved on disc in the following way subdir data: Condains the covid19 csv files subdir landkreise: contains the geodata of the landkreise and bundeslaender All plots and the report pdf file are witten to the current directory

 Since all the data used comes from the RKI, do not forget to reference the data source:
 "Datenquellenvermerk: Robert Koch-Institut (RKI), dl-de/by-2-0"